Kinovea/kinovea-docs/source/capture/hardware/webcam.rst

 The typical stream formats include:

-- RGB, RGB24, RGB32: the images are not compressed.
+- :guilabel:`RGB`, :guilabel:`RGB24`, :guilabel:`RGB32`: the images are not compressed.
-- YUV, YCbCr, YUY2, I420: the images are not compressed.
+- :guilabel:`YUV`, :guilabel:`YCbCr`, :guilabel:`YUY2`, :guilabel:`I420`: the images are not compressed.
-- MJPEG: the images are compressed on the camera.
+- :guilabel:`MJPEG`: the images are compressed on the camera.

-Using the MJPEG stream format can lower the bandwidth requirements and improve framerate.
+Using the :guilabel:`MJPEG` stream format can lower the bandwidth requirements and improve framerate.

 .. note:: Kinovea native storage format for compressed videos is MJPEG.
-When using this stream format, the videos are saved as-is without any extra decompression/compression steps.
+When using this stream format, the videos are saved as-is without any extra decompression or compression steps.

 Image size
 **********